Tesson: Personalities

-He was born, depending on sources, either on September 16, 1695 in the parish of St. Peter in Saintes, or more probably in the castle of Tesson on September 13 (or 15), 1695.
-In 1708, at age 13, he made his debut at the Court of Louis XIV in Versailles, where he was appointed (May 9, 1708) page to the “Petite Ecurie du Roi” (literally “King’s Little Stable”).
+He was born, depending on sources, either on 16 September 1695 in the parish of St. Peter in Saintes, or more probably in the castle of Tesson on 13 (or 15) September 1695.
+In 1708, at age 13, he made his debut at the Court of Louis XIV in Versailles, where he was appointed (on 9 May 1708) page to the “Petite Ecurie du Roi” (literally “King’s Little Stable”).
 It was tactless for him one evening to set fire to the wig of the King with a candlestick, while the latter was leaving the apartment of Madame de Maintenon, the King had married secretly in 1683.
 Louis XIV forgave him but Etienne Guinot kept lifetime memories of this event.